A topic from the subject of Organic Chemistry in Chemistry.

 Objective:

-The experiment aims to demonstrate the differences between alkanes, alkenes, and alkynes based on their chemical reactions and properties.
+This experiment aims to demonstrate the differences in reactivity between alkanes, alkenes, and alkynes using simple chemical tests.

 Materials: